OnionIoT/Onion-Docs/Omega2/Projects/oled/twitter-feed.md

 #### 3. Download the Project Code

 The code for this project is all done and can be found in Onion's [oled-twitter-display repo](https://github.com/OnionIoT/oled-twitter-display) on GitHub.
-Follow the [instructions on installing Git](https://docs.onion.io/omega2-docs/installing-and-using-git.html), navigate to the `/root` directory, and clone the GitHub repo:
+Follow the [instructions on installing Git](https://docs.onion.io/omega2-docs/installing-and-using-git.html), navigate to the `/root` directory on the Omega, and clone the GitHub repo:

 ```
+cd /root
 git clone https://github.com/OnionIoT/oled-twitter-display.git
 ```